voyageeyewear/goeye/admin-dashboard/README.md

 A professional, elegant admin dashboard for managing the Eyejack Flutter app content in real-time.

+**⚠️ Admin Tool - Designed for Local Use Only**

+This dashboard is an **administrative tool** meant to run on your local computer.
+It connects to your production backend API and database, allowing you to manage app content securely from your development environment.

 ## Features

 - 📊 **Dashboard Overview**: View statistics and quick actions